fkresna/ocp_java7/README.md

 - Call a resource bundle from an application
 - Format dates, numbers, and currency values for localization with the NumberFormat and DateFormat classes (including number format patterns)
 - Describe the advantages of localizing an application
-- Define a locale using language and country codes
+- Define a locale using language and country codes∏

 #References